 Your student will receive an email that the tuition bill is available in his/her MyUVM account.
 This does not happen until after he/she registers for classes and the due date depends on when registration occurred.
 Parents cannot see the bill without a student’s permission.
 Your student must set you up as a proxy if he/she wants you to see the bill.
 Additional information is available on the Student Financial Services website.
-Students in the GGP program pay for their tuition directly to Study Group.
+Students in the Global Gateway Program (GGP) program pay for their tuition directly to Study Group.
 After they finish the GGP, they paid tuition directly to UVM.

 What are UVM classes like?

 At UVM, the average class size is about 30 students.
 Some classes are smaller and some are as big as 200 students.
 Students are expected to attend class and participate.
 Class attendance and participation is usually part of a student’s grade.
 Professors expect student discussion and opinions to be a learning tool.
 For each hour of class, students can expect about three hours of studying.

 All UVM professors are required to have office hours.
 These are times when students can go and ask for help.
 Most professors are happy to arrange a private appointment if students need extra.
 Students are encouraged to interact with their professors.
 The relationship between students and professors can be very informal.
 Some professors may even ask students to use their first names!

 UVM professors give students a letter grade that also appears on student transcripts as a number.
 A student’s Grade Point Average (GPA) is calculated based on the number grade and the number of credits each class is worth.
 The highest possible GPA is 4.0 and the lowest is 0.0.
 Most students must have at least a 2.0 to continue studying at UVM.
 Some majors require a higher GPA.

 My student needs help in a class beyond office hours.
 How can they find help?